-Resistivity map along surface showing resistive cells extending along the survey area by conductive cells associated to alteration
+Resistivity map along surface showing resistive cells extending along the survey area with the survey area and the survey area by conductive cells associated to alteration

 Figure 15: Chargeability at Surface

 Chargeability map along surface showing windows to the main chargeable bodies surrounding the resistive high.
 Other weak expression of chargeable cells are associated to the NE and SE branches.